kenjura/system8/docs/character/powers/psion/metaphysical-weapon.md

 brief: Create an astral construct in the form of a weapon with which you are proficient.
 ---

-At-will, swift, focused, 0 Mana; you gather psychic energy in the form of a weapon with which you are proficient.
+At-will, swift, requires Focus; you gather psychic energy in the form of a weapon with which you are proficient.
 While it is made of energy (exact aesthetics are up to you), it has the normal traits for said weapon.

-For more mana, improve the weapon.
-TBD
+By expending Focus, you can augment a single strike significantly.
+Choose one:
+- Burst o'flame
+- Shocking zappy
+- Freezy chilly
+- Forceful Push
+- etc...